 - In the few days preceding Christmas, there is a spike in online sales.
 The expectation is that you will deliver by Christmas.
 Imagine the loss of face and sales if you are unable to get your hands on the product in time.

-- You get an outstanding deal in sourcing a certain product; say a 90% off.
+- You get an outstanding deal in sourcing a certain product, let's say 90% off.
 But the caveat is that you have to source a high volume without the option of returning unsold goods.
-If you do take up that opportunity, imagine the loss if you are saddled with a huge inventory of unsold goods.
+If you do take that opportunity, imagine the loss if you are saddled with a huge inventory of unsold goods.
 At the same time, if you reject this opportunity because you want to avoid the risk of unsold inventory, you might be missing a good deal.

-- Most e-commerce professionals understand the importance of marketing.
-There are differences in people's approach, some prefer PPC and expend their energies on optimizing their PPC spends, others drive traffic through SEO and focus on link building, still others believe that branding is the only way to go.
+Most e-commerce professionals understand the importance of marketing.
+There are differences in people's approaches; some prefer pay-per-click advertising (PPC) and expend their energies on optimizing their PPC spends, while others drive traffic through search engine optimization (SEO) and focus on link building, and still others believe that branding is the only way to go.
 Some prefer to rapidly expand overseas, while others try to write a business plan that involves them setting up a network of niche e-commerce websites.

-- When I say, someone should stay on top of your technology, I mean that someone who needs to constantly evaluate the wide range of new technologies that are introduced all the time.
-In addition, someone needs to measure and optimize the present platform that you are working on.
+We need to constantly evaluate the wide range of new technologies that are introduced all the time.
+In addition, we need to measure and optimize the present platform that we are working on.

-- The potential of stratospheric growth of an e-commerce enterprise is unlikely to be realized without a periodic infusion of money.
+The potential for stratospheric growth of an e-commerce enterprise is unlikely to be realized without a periodic infusion of money.
 Contemporary figures in the investment landscape show that investors have poured in billions of dollars into e-commerce players that display some potential of being the last guys standing.